saraswatpuneet/ipfs_latency_research/README.md

 * One IPFS nodes were spun and files were pinned to the node.
 * Script uploaded to ipfs and instantly query cloudflare to cat the file and time taken to availability.

-* A local gateway was setup using IROH experimental ipfs hosting in rust and time to download was recorded against local gateway.
+* A local gateway was setup using Cloudflare and IROH experimental ipfs hosting in rust and time to download was recorded as an average.

 ## [IROH](https://github.com/n0-computer/iroh/) - IPFS Resource Optimized Hosting